 Gather Necessary Tools

-You’ll also need a refrigerant canister that matches your AC unit’s specifications—using the wrong type can cause severe damage.
-A digital thermometer is beneficial for monitoring the system’s temperature before and after adding Freon, ensuring optimal performance.
+Digital thermometer — beneficial for monitoring the system’s temperature before and after adding Freon, ensuring optimal performance.

 Ensure Proper Safety Gear